ethyca/fides/docs/fides/docs/language/resources/registry.md

 * A System may belong to only one Registry.

 * All Registries are siblings: You cannot create a hierarchy of Registries.
 * Collecting your systems into Registries is optional.

 ## Object Structure

-**fides_key**<span class="required"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_string_
+**fides_key**<span class="required"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_constrained string_

 A string token of your own invention that uniquely identifies this Registry.
 It's your responsibility to ensure that the value is unique across all of your Registry objects.
-The value may only contain alphanumeric characters and underbars (`[A-Za-z0-9_]`).
+The value may only contain alphanumeric characters and underbars (`[A-Za-z0-9_.-]`).

 **name**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_string_